A Sequence-Form Characterization and Differentiable Path-Following Method for Computing Normal-Form Perfect Equilibria in Extensive-Form Games: Numerical performance

 \begin{example} {\em In this example, we consider two extensive-form games, depicted in Figures~\ref{nfpe-fig-gam3}--\ref{nfpe-fig-gam4}, to evaluate the effectiveness of our methods in solving complex multi-player, multi-action games.
 The starting point is randomly chosen from the feasible region, and the corresponding paths in mixed strategies are illustrated in Figures~\ref{NFPE-fig-pth7}--\ref{NFPE-fig-pth12}.
 These paths successfully converge to a normal-form perfect equilibrium. } \end{example}

 \begin{example} {\em To compare the convergence performance of our methods, we employ two structurally distinct types of random extensive-form games, as shown in Figures~\ref{nfpe-fig-gam5}--\ref{nfpe-fig-gam6}.
 Both game types are parameterized by the number of players ($n$), the maximum historical depth ($\mathcal{L}$), and the number of allowable actions per information set ($\mathcal{A}$).
 In these games, players act cyclically, with the terminal payoffs determined by random integers uniformly distributed between $-10$ and $10$.
 A detailed explanation of the two game types is provided below. \begin{itemize} \item \textbf{Type 1:} As shown in Figures~\ref{nfpe-fig-gam5}, histories are classified into the same information set only when they diverge in the final actions taken.
 Moreover, all terminal histories exhibit an identical length. \item \textbf{Type 2:} As represented in Figures~\ref{nfpe-fig-gam6}, this structural configuration is commonly found in the literature.
 For odd-indexed players, each information set consists of a single history.
 In contrast, for even-indexed players, histories are grouped into the same information set only when they share an identical corresponding sequence.
 The probability that player $0$ chooses each of the available actions is equal, and the total number of actions is fixed at $3$, without loss of generality. \end{itemize} Since the number of players does not directly impact the game size, we set $n=3$ for Type 1 games and $n=4$ for Type 2 games, adjusting the other two parameters to control the game size.
-To realize a comprehensive comparative analysis of the three path-following methods, $20$ random games with distinct payoffs were generated and solved for each parameter configuration $(\mathcal{L}, \mathcal{A})$ in both game types.
-A randomly generated starting point was employed for all three methods in solving each game, and the parameters of the predictor-corrector algorithm remained consistent throughout the entire experiment.
+To conduct a thorough comparative evaluation of the three path-following methods, $20$ random games with distinct payoffs were generated and solved for each parameter configuration $(\mathcal{L}, \mathcal{A})$ across both types of games.
+For each game, all three methods utilized the same randomly generated starting point, and the parameters of the predictor-corrector algorithm remained consistent throughout the entire experiment.

 The numerical results in Tables~\ref{t2} and \ref{t3} show that the LOGB method consistently outperforms HLTP and HLOG in terms of numerical stability, efficiency, and scalability.
 LOGB achieves a $0\%$ failure rate across all tested games, requires fewer iterations, and has the shortest computational time overall.
 Although HLTP sometimes converges faster in iteration numbers for small-scale games, it suffers from high failure rates and poor scalability.
 HLOG performs better than HLTP in terms of stability but is significantly slower and less efficient.
 Overall, LOGB provides the most reliable and efficient performance, making it the preferred method for computing normal-form perfect equilibria across a wide range of game sizes. } \end{example}